George Jessel said, “The human brain starts working the moment you are born and never stops until you stand up to speak in public.”

 That’s just one of many tactics we teach at Speechworks.
 Our programs focus primarily on two areas:

-How to deliver the message in a style that connects with the listeners.
-We focus on eye contact, gestures, voice energy, and facial energy.
+- How to deliver the message in a style that connects with the listeners.
+We focus on eye contact and energy in your body, voice, and face.
 Our coaches will give you private feedback on where you most need to improve.

 Keeping your brain from shutting down during a presentation is not hard.
 It just takes a little coaching and some practice.
 That’s what we give our clients at Speechworks.